NM-TAFE/modularity-and-2d-data-structures-susieoneil/readme.md

 ### Step 1: Review the Existing Code

-Firstly, analyze the given tic-tac-toe game code.
-Understand the flow and functionality before proceeding with the refactoring.
+~~Firstly, analyze the given tic-tac-toe game code.
+Understand the flow and functionality before proceeding with the refactoring.~~

+- [x] I have analyzed the `tic_tac_o_oh.py` code and played the game.
+There are comments where there should logically be functions.
+The board is a set size, and it's shape is determined only by a series of print statements.
+The whole game is set in nested **while True** loops.
+It is easily breakable and not reusable outside the console.

 ### Step 2: Identify Components to Refactor